 State of the art in application and research

 Voltage control services are not typically part of existing markets.
-The new market solution uses distributed energy resources (DER) connected to the distribution grid to provide reactive power support.
-DER will be instructed via a centralised ICT platform called DERMS (Distributed Energy Resources Management System).
-In theory everyone can participate in the market (PV power plants, wind farms, batteries and storage sites, synchronous generators and aggregators.
+The new market solution uses DERs connected to the distribution grid to provide reactive power support.
+DERs will be instructed via a centralised ICT platform called DERMS.
+In theory, everyone can participate in the market (PV power plants, wind farms, batteries and storage sites, SGs and aggregators).

 The required response time for participation in the voltage market is under 5 seconds.
-This means that it is fast enough to handle quick reductions in voltage, for example from when a big load disconnects from the power grid.
-The market has been tested in 400 000 houses, but it is still in the testing phase.
+This means that it is sufficiently fast to handle quick reductions in voltage, for example from when a big load disconnects from the power grid.
+The market has been tested in 400,000 houses, but it is still in the testing phase.

 Technology Readiness Level

-This new market platform is being tested in a simulation environment, it is still in a research/development phase and not fully operational.
-It is getting ready to conduct trials in the live system in 2019.
+This new market platform is being tested in a simulation environment; it is still in a research / development phase and is not fully operational.
+It is preparing to conduct trials in the live system in 2019.

 Current focus of R&D and research gaps

 The main challenge for the project is to implement and integrate the ICT platform into existing systems.
 The research focus also covers enabling aggregator participation.

 NODES is looking to integrate voltage control services into its market platform in the future, but this is currently at an early research stage.